Region secures world-class digital infrastructure through biggest government full-fibre investment in the UK

 - Greater Manchester Combined Authority appoints Virgin Media Business to deliver up to 2,700km of new fibre optic broadband infrastructure across the region

-- The £23.8M Local Full Fibre Networks Programme will connect more than 1,700 public sites across the city-region
+- The £23.8M Local Full Fibre Networks Programme will connect more than 1,500 public sites across the city-region, with additional local authority investments

 - Greater Manchester local authorities simplify and align regulations across the boroughs, making it easier for telecoms companies to invest in the region